Docket No. 1:09-cv-00771 (D.D.C. Apr 28, 2009)

 Appeal: Docket No. 10-05032 (D.C.
 Cir.
 Feb 01, 2010)

-The FDA can only regulate e-cigarettes as a tobacco product, unless they are being marketed as a cessation device.
+The FDA can only regulate e-cigarettes as a tobacco product, unless a product is specifically being marketed as a cessation device.

-On April 15, 2009, the FDA denied the import into the U.S. of electronic cigarettes and accessories made by two companies called Smoking Everywhere, Inc. and Sottera, Inc., doing business as NJOY.
+On April 15, 2009, the FDA denied the import into the U.S. of e-cigarettes and accessories made by two companies called Smoking Everywhere, Inc. and Sottera, Inc., doing business as NJOY.
 According to the FDA, these products appeared to be unapproved drug-device combination products that were intended to help treat the withdrawal symptoms of nicotine addiction.
 In other words, the FDA was using its authority to regulate drugs under the Food, Drug, and Cosmetic Act (“FDCA”) to regulate e-cigarettes.

 Smoking Everywhere filed suit in the United States District Court for the District of Columbia, claiming that electronic cigarettes are not intended to help treat withdrawal symptoms of nicotine addiction but, rather, that they are for smoking enjoyment, similar to conventional cigarettes.
 Therefore, the companies asserted, the products could not be regulated by FDA as drug-device combination products under the FDCA, and FDA could not enforce its import ban.
 On May 15, 2009, the court allowed NJOY to join the case with Smoking Everywhere.
 Both companies sought a preliminary injunction, which would prohibit the FDA from blocking their imports until the case has been decided.